cnescatlab/icode-custom-plugin-example/README.md

 # icode-custom-plugin-example
-Contains a custom plugin example for i-Code to give to developer an idea of how to develop plugins for i-Code
+This repository contains an example of how to develop a plugin to extend i-Code CNES features.

+### Quick start

+### How to compile the example?

+### How to install your custom plugin?

+### Which extension point are available?
+- `ILanguage`
+- `AbstractChecker`
+- `CheckersDefinition`

+### How to merge your custom plugin to the official i-Code core application?